fieldter/LibraryAPI/README.md

 ### Hints

 - The script for the entities and data are in this repo for you.
 Save yourself some time and just copy & run it in DBeaver.
 - This API is not going to work right off the bat.
-You and your partner will need to fill in DB credentials in the ConnectionFactory, and the application.properties
+You and your partner will need to fill in DB credentials in the ConnectionFactory, and the application.properties.
+Up to you if you want to spin up a remote database, or if you want one person coding and the other providing support.
-- There is a rookie mistake in the Controller layer that will prevent the APi from compiling.
+- There is a rookie mistake in the Controller layer that will prevent the API from compiling.
 Figure out how to fix this "ambiguous" problem.

 # Deliverable 2 (Wednesday)